- Heart Disease Slideshow Pictures

 - What is the most accurate method of defining coronary heart disease?

 Quick GuideHeart Disease Pictures Slideshow: Coronary Artery Disease

-What is the purpose of screening tests for CAD?
+What is the purpose of screening tests for coronary heart disease?

-In many patients, the first symptom of CAD is myocardial infarction or sudden death, with no preceding chest pain as a warning.
-For this reason, doctors perform screening tests to detect signs of CAD before serious medical events occur so the tests are designed to detect plaque (Figure 1) before a coronary artery becomes completely blocked (Figure 2).
-Screening tests are of particular importance for patients with risk factors for CAD.
-These risk factors include a family history of CAD at relatively young ages, an abnormal serum cholesterol profile, cigarette smoking, elevated blood pressure (hypertension), and diabetes mellitus.
+In many individuals, the first symptom of coronary heart disease is heart attack or sudden death, with no preceding chest pain as a warning.
+For this reason, doctors perform screening tests to detect signs of coronary heart disease before serious medical events occur so the tests are designed to detect plaque (Figure 1) before a coronary artery becomes completely blocked (Figure 2).
+Screening tests are of particular importance for people with risk factors for coronary heart disease.
+These risk factors include a family history of coronary heart disease at relatively young ages, an abnormal serum cholesterol profile, cigarette smoking, elevated blood pressure (hypertension), and diabetes mellitus.

-What are common initial screening tests for CAD?
+What are common initial screening tests for coronary heart disease?

-An electrocardiogram (EKG) is usually the first and most simple test used to look for any CAD signs.
-Unless the patient is actively having a heart attack (myocardial infarction) which is often seen as an electrical change in the heart rhythm (ST segment elevation), the EKG may show electrical changes such as ST depressions or Q waves that suggest the patient has CAD or CAD with signs of a previous heart attack.
+An electrocardiogram (EKG, ECC) usually is the first and most simple test used to look for any coronary heart disease signs.
+Unless the person is actively having a heart attack, which often is seen as an electrical change in the heart rhythm (ST segment elevation), the EKG may show electrical changes such as ST depressions or Q waves that suggest the patient has coronary heart disease or coronary heart disease with signs of a previous heart attack.
 An EKG often encourages the physician to proceed with initial screening test(s).